Stephy Mavididi

+Early and personal life

+Born in Derby, Mavididi was raised in East London.
+His younger brother Shaun is also a footballer.

 Club career

 Arsenal

-Born in Derby, Mavididi began his career at Southend United before joining Arsenal at the age of 13.
+He began his career at Southend United before joining Arsenal at the age of 13.
 He turned professional with Arsenal in July 2015.

 Mavididi joined Charlton Athletic on loan on 31 January 2017 until the end of the season.
 However, following an injury in his fifth game for the club, he returned to Arsenal on 1 March 2017, having made three starts and two substitute appearances.

 He signed on loan for Preston North End in August 2017.

 On 3 January 2018, it was announced by Arsenal that Mavididi had returned to the club and was then subsequently sent on loan with Charlton Athletic.
 In his first game of his second loan spell at Charlton he scored his first goal in professional football in a 1–0 win over Oldham Athletic.
 In February 2018 he suffered a hamstring injury.